ryersondmp/sa11y-website/src/developers/install.md

 <hr class="mt-5" aria-hidden="true">

 ## Languages
-Sa11y has been translated into: French, Polish, Ukrainian, Swedish, and German.
-You can view the [translations on GitHub.](https://github.com/ryersondmp/sa11y/tree/master/src/js/lang)
+Sa11y has been translated into: French, Polish, Ukrainian, Swedish, Spanish, and German.
+There are also several machine translations in other languages.
+You can view all [translations on GitHub.](https://github.com/ryersondmp/sa11y/tree/master/src/js/lang)

 Want to help translate or improve Sa11y?
 Consider [contributing!](https://github.com/ryersondmp/sa11y/blob/master/CONTRIBUTING.md) Translations may either be contributed back to the repository with a pull request on GitHub, or translated files can be returned to: [{{site.contactEmail}}](mailto:{{site.contactEmail}})